 Line of Credit (General Fund).
-The Commonwealth has entered into an agreement with the Pennsylvania Treasury Department that allows the Commonwealth to engage in short-term borrowing of governmental monies on deposit with the Treasury to fund General Fund expenses within the fiscal year (the "STIP Facility").
-The Commonwealth borrowed and repaid \$1,000 million in fiscal year 2016, \$2,200 million in fiscal year 2017, \$1,200 million in fiscal year 2018, \$650 million in fiscal year 2019 and \$1,700 million in fiscal year 2020.
-The expectation is that the Commonwealth will need the STIP Facility during fiscal year 2021.
+The commonwealth has entered into an agreement with the Pennsylvania Treasury Department that allows the commonwealth to engage in short-term borrowing of governmental monies on deposit with the Treasury to fund General Fund expenses within the fiscal year (the "STIP Facility").
+The commonwealth borrowed and repaid \$1,000 million in fiscal year 2016, \$2,200 million in fiscal year 2017, \$1,200 million in fiscal year 2018, \$650 million in fiscal year 2019 and \$1,700 million in fiscal year 2020.
 All STIP Facility borrowings are repaid with interest within the fiscal year.

 Line of Credit (Capital Facilities Fund).
-The Commonwealth has entered into an agreement with the Pennsylvania Treasury Department which allows the Commonwealth to engage in short-term borrowing of governmental monies on deposit with the Treasury to fund capital expenses within the fiscal year.
-As of July 31, 2020, the Commonwealth had a zero-borrowing balance.
+The commonwealth has entered into an agreement with the Pennsylvania Treasury Department which allows the commonwealth to engage in short-term borrowing of governmental monies on deposit with the Treasury to fund capital expenses within the fiscal year.
+As of April 14, 2021, the commonwealth had a zero-borrowing balance.
 If funds are borrowed, they are repaid with interest at settlement of the next general obligation bond issue.

 Bond Anticipation Notes.
-Pending the issuance of general obligation bonds, the Commonwealth may issue bond anticipation notes subject to the same statutory and constitutional limitations generally imposed on general obligation bonds.
+Pending the issuance of general obligation bonds, the commonwealth may issue bond anticipation notes subject to the same statutory and constitutional limitations generally imposed on general obligation bonds.
 The term of such borrowings may not exceed three years.
 Issuing authority rests with the Issuing Officials.
 No bond anticipation notes are outstanding.